Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 Versions of Buccal Midazolam

-• It is recommended that an individual sticks to the same version.
+• It is recommended to stick to the same version for consistency.

 When to Administer Buccal Midazolam

-• One Tonic clonic seizure immediately follows another with no recovery in between
+• When one tonic-clonic seizure immediately follows another with no recovery in between.

-• If the seizure is known to always last longer than 5 minutes the prescribing practitioner may have agreed to administer the drug immediately as the seizure occurs
+• If seizures are known to always last longer than 5 minutes, the prescribing practitioner may advise immediate administration.

-• The tonic-clonic seizure has lasted 2 minutes longer than what is usual for the individual.
+• When a tonic-clonic seizure lasts 2 minutes longer than usual for the individual.

 Benefits of Use

-• The priority for use of ‘emergency medications’ is to stop prolonged seizures activity
+• The priority is to stop prolonged seizure activity.

-• It is known the longer a seizure continues, the more difficult it will be to control and potentially there could be damage
+• The longer a seizure continues, the more difficult it is to control and potentially more damaging.

-• These drugs should start to work within 5 to 10 minutes (or stated in care plan)
+• These drugs typically start working within 5 to 10 minutes (or as stated in the care plan).

-Each individual should have advice in their care plan regarding actions to be taken if the initial dose does not control the seizure and when and what should be done.
+Each individual should have detailed advice in their care plan regarding actions to be taken if the initial dose does not control the seizure, including when and what further actions should be taken.